lmells98/Libft-42Cursus/README.md

 # libft-42

-The first project of my 42 Course experince.
+The first project of my 42 Course experience.
 We must recreate a Library of highly useful C functions!

 At this time.
 It only contains the functions required from the project...
 Plus a few more bonus functions.